Have you ever tried Jicama?

 This root provides a refreshing, crispy crunch—it tastes like an apple minus the sweetness – a savory apple if you will.

 Jicama is 80-90% water, leaving little room for calories.
-100 grams (~3/4 cup) of jicama contains less than 40 calories, while packing in 5 whole grams of fiber!
+100 grams (~3/4 cup) contains less than 40 calories, while packing in 5 whole grams of fiber!
 It’s also a great source of minerals like iron, copper and magnesium.

 This crispy veggie makes up 34% of your vitamin C recommended daily allowance!
 A wonderful thing, as vitamin C helps to improve immune function, strengthen collagen for better skin health, and hastens wound healing.